 Persicaria: how to grow persicaria and the best cultivars

-Persicaria is a versatile genus of perennials with late season, brightly coloured flower spikes on hearty green plants from July through to late October.
-Plantsman Rory Dusoir shares his advice for how to grow persicaria and where to plant it.
+Persicaria are versatile perennials with late season, brightly coloured flower spikes on hearty green plants from July through to late October.
+Plantsman Rory Dusoir shares his advice on how to grow persicaria and where to plant it.
 Photographs Dianna Jazwinski

 Until recently, the genus that we now know as Persicaria used to sit within a much broader genus called Polygonum.
-As with so many other genera, molecular studies conducted this century have blown it apart into smaller constituent genera, including Polygonum, Fallopia and Fagopyrum.
-By a happy accident, most of the pre-eminent horticultural species now reside in one genus, Persicaria, although this is by no means completely settled.
+As with so many other genera, molecular and morphological studies conducted this century have blown it apart into smaller constituent genera, including in Polygonum, Fallopia and Fagopyrum.
+For a time most of the pre-eminent horticultural species briefly resided in one genus, Persicaria.
+Some of these have now moved genus again (although as it may take some time for UK nurseries to catch up with the move, they are still listed below under their previous Persicaria name in brackets).

-A varied and versatile genus of around 100 species of robust and colourful perennials.
-Along with other members of the Polygonaceae family, they are commonly known as knotweed with the self-seeding Persicaria virginiana also known as jumpseed.
+A varied and versatile genus of around 130 species of robust and colourful perennials.
+Along with other members of the Polygonaceae family, for example Bistorta with some 40 species and Koenigia with another 35 they are commonly known as knotweed, with the self-seeding Persicaria virginiana also known as jumpseed.
+Also included are former Persicaria species that have recently moved genera, such as Bistorta amplexicaulis, Bistorta affinis and Koenigia x fennica.

 Origins of Persicaria